begoon/begoon.github.com/_engine/_posts/english/2009-08-15-is-it-worth-to-use-stl-string.markdown

 };
 {% endcodeblock %}

-It's clear that in this implementation of an assignment operator a string will only grow in terms of memory utilisation.
-It is done deliberately to save some extra time on assigning.
+Obviously with such implementation of the assignment operator the string can only increase memory utilisation, not reduce.
+It's done deliberately to save some extra time on assigning.

-Practically nobody thought immediately about a moving operation, for example swap.
-For some reason the presence of a copy constructor and an assignment operator is considering to be sufficient.
+Practically nobody thought immediately about a moving operation, for example, a swap.
+For some reason the presence of a copy constructor and an assignment operator was considering to be sufficient.

-To answer this question for myself I have written the test.
+I've written a test.
 The test sorts an array of long strings.
 The strings are represented in four ways: a `std::string` object, a `std::string` pointer, an object of my homemade `String` class (see above) and a pointer to `String`.

-Apparently that usage of the pointer should be the most efficient method because in this case `std::sort()` swaps only pointers but not objects.
+Apparently, use of the pointer should be the most efficient method because in this case `std::sort()` swaps only pointers but not objects.

-But it would be interesting to compare how my simple implementation of the string will yield to `std::string`.
+But it would be interesting to compare how my simple implementation performs against `std::string`.

 So, `std_string.cpp`: